agraef/myblocks/README.md

 After running `make`, there's a C program `testblocks` which you can run to test the basic functionality.
 The sources also contain a Lua script `testblocks.lua` to test the Lua interface.
 Both programs work the same and offer the same command line options; please see the comments at the beginning of the Lua script for usage instructions.

 But myblocks is used most conveniently through the included Pd external.
-Make sure that Pd-Lua is installed and activated in Pd, then just open one of the provided patches in Pd and follow the instructions in it.
+Make sure that Pd-Lua is installed and activated in Pd, then just open one of the provided patches in Pd and follow the instructions in the patch.
 In each of the patches you'll find a toggle labeled "click here to start/stop" which needs to be turned on to launch a little JUCE application which drives the myblocks interface and gives access to all the functionality described above.
 You can turn the toggle off and on again to reset the interface as often as needed.

 ## Littlefoot